 Talk With Your Pediatrician

 If you have any questions about food allergies, please don’t hesitate to give us a call!
 Contact us at (716) 884-0230, and we’d be happy to help!
-Have a wonderful Thanksgiving!Tags: food allergies, food safety, holidays, Thanksgiving
+Have a wonderful Holiday Season!Tags: food allergies, food safety, holidays, Thanksgiving

 Categorized in: Allergies